fonoster/routr/docs/guides/basic-setup.md

 This is a step-by-step guide on VoIP setup at home or at the office.
-For calls to the PSTN you will need to have a sip provider like `voip.ms` or `didlogic.com`.
+For calls to the PSTN you will need to have a SIP provider like `voip.ms` or `didlogic.com`.

 **Content**